0x00000FF/0x00000FF/README.md

   Modern web technology relies on many of base systems and it makes the entire system highly vulnerable and makes a lot of attack surfaces.
 How can we mitigate them and eliminate the vulnerabilities?
 * Vulnerability Research & Exploitations in Every Computer Systems

-  Every system have at least one vulnerabilities; Find it and weaponize, or fix it as soon as possible.
+  Every system have at least one vulnerabilities; Find it and weaponize, or neutralize it as soon as possible.
 * RISC Architectures(Especially ARM and RISC-V)

   Such RISC architectures are quite interesting compared to x86-64.
 I want to know deep side of them.